nus-oss/cs3281-AY1617S2-website/students/AY1617S2/dicksonTan/DicksonTan-Resume.md

 * Jan 2017 - present: commiter, TEAMMATES:
 	* [TEAMMATES](https://github.com/TEAMMATES/teammates) is a free online tool for managing peer evaluations and other types of feedback for students.
 It is used by 160,000 students from over 1,200 institutions worldwide.
-	*Collaborated  on weekly releases by fixing bugs, providing code review and advising new contributors.
+	* Collaborated  on weekly releases by fixing bugs, providing code review and advising new contributors.
-	* Contributions focused on paying technical debt.
+	* Contributions focused on reducing technical debt.
 E.g migrating Javascript codebase from ES5 to ES6 to improve code quality and take advantage of new features.

 * May 2016 - July 2016: intern, IT Workplace Transformation & Delivery, Singtel:
 	* Evaluated compliance of PCs on Singtel's corporate network to security policies by using System Centre Configuration Manager (SCCM) 2012's reporting tools, and followed-up on remediation of non-compliant devices.